svermeulen/text-to-colorscheme/README.md

 ## Prerequisites

 1. Neovim 0.8.0 or higher
 2. (optional) An OpenAI API key.
 To generate new color schemes, you must have an OpenAI API key.
-However, if you don't have one, you can still use this plugin with the default set of pre-generated color schemes, or specify custom colors manually as described below.
+However, if you don't have one, you can still use this plugin with the default set of pre-generated color schemes (or any [community provided ones](https://github.com/svermeulen/text-to-colorscheme/wiki/Color-Scheme-Examples)), or specify custom colors manually as described below.
 To get an API key you can sign up at [openai.com](https://openai.com/)

 ## Installation